r4in1ng/mdzplus-mod/README.md

 - Offline play

 Your browser will cache necessary resources when you first load to the game.
 All you need for offline play is load up the game with internet connection available for the first time, after that you can turn off the internet connection and play the game.
 This applies the next time you load up the game.
 Unless, you have cleared your browser's cache.

+- Did not see latest updates/changes

+This is due to your browser still has the old files cache.
+This issue can be fixed by simply clearing your browser's cache.

 - "Casul" modification